sadafgauba/Fitness-Tracker-App/README.md

 FITTME - Calorie Tracker App

-Fittme allows people to track the calories they have eaten in a particular day.
+Fittme allows people to track the calories they have consumed in a particular day.
-Users can add description of the food they have eaten throughout the day and add the number of calories they consumed in a particular day.
+Users can add the total calorie intake and the description of food and beverages consumed in the form and later access the information using the date.

 How to use this app:

-1. Create a an account by adding your first and last name, email address, and password.
-Make sure the email you have entered is not already been used and the password and re-enter password match.
-Once done, you will be redirected to "Log In" page
+1. Create an account by adding your first and last name, email address, and password.
+Make sure the email you have entered is not already being used and the password and re-enter password inputs match.
+Once done, you will be redirected to "Log In" page.

 2. Log in to your account using email and password.